Brag2gr8/MovieLife/README.md

 ## Features

 - Browse popular movies
-- Search movies by title, genre, or actor
+- Search movies by title.
-- View movie details, including synopsis, ratings, and cast
+- View movie details, including trailers, ratings, and cast
 - Create a personal watchlist
-- Mark movies as watched
+- add or remove movie from watchlist
+- view all expanded movie on history
-- User authentication and account management
+- User authentication

 ## Demo